Information on Coronavirus

 - stay at least 1.5m away from others

-- gathering in a public place is limited to ten people
+- gathering in a public place is limited to twenty people

-- up to five visitors may visit another household at any one time
+- up to twenty visitors may visit another household at any one time

 - avoid physical greetings such as hand-shaking, hugs and kisses